ome/omero-documentation/omero/sysadmins/limitations.rst

 images if it doesn't already exist in the file.
-The threshold size is configurable using :property:`omero.pixeldata.max_plane_height` and :property:`omero.pixeldata.max_plane_width` but set to 3192x3192 pixels by default).
-However, this process can be very resource-intensive for larger images, for example see `PixelData threads and pyramid generation issues <https://forum.image.sc/t/pixeldata-threads-and-pyramid-generation-issues/49794>`_
+The threshold size is configurable using :property:`omero.pixeldata.max_plane_height` and :property:`omero.pixeldata.max_plane_width` but set to 3192x3192 pixels by default.
+However, this process can be very resource-intensive for larger images, for example see `PixelData threads and pyramid generation issues <https://forum.image.sc/t/pixeldata-threads-and-pyramid-generation-issues/49794>`_.

-It is recommend that users avoid these issues by converting their data to `pyramidal OME-TIFF <https://www.openmicroscopy.org/2018/11/29/ometiffpyramid.html>`_ files before importing into OMERO, as described at `Converting Whole Slide Images to OME-TIFF: A New Workflow <https://www.glencoesoftware.com/blog/2019/12/09/converting-whole-slide-images-to-OME-TIFF.html>`_
+It is recommend that users avoid these issues by converting their data to `pyramidal OME-TIFF <https://www.openmicroscopy.org/2018/11/29/ometiffpyramid.html>`_ files before importing into OMERO, as described at `Converting Whole Slide Images to OME-TIFF: A New Workflow <https://www.glencoesoftware.com/blog/2019/12/09/converting-whole-slide-images-to-OME-TIFF.html>`_.

 Large images with floating-point pixel data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:model_doc:`Pyramids <omero-pyramid/>` of image tiles are currently not generated for images with floating-point pixel data, meaning the imported image will be scrambled if it is over a certain size (configurable using :property:`omero.pixeldata.max_plane_height` and :property:`omero.pixeldata.max_plane_width` but set to 3192x3192 pixels by default).
+:model_doc:`Pyramids <omero-pyramid/>` of image tiles are currently not generated for images with floating-point pixel data, meaning the imported image will be scrambled if it is over the size threshold mentioned above.
 This primarily affects the following file formats:

 *  :bf_v_doc:`Gatan DM3 <formats/gatan-digital-micrograph.html>`
 *  :bf_v_doc:`MRC <formats/mrc.html>`